microsoft/vscode-chrome-debug/README.md

 ### Other optional launch config fields
-* `diagnosticLogging`: When true, the adapter logs its own diagnostic info to the console, _and_ to this file: `~/.vscode/extensions/msjsdiag.debugger-for-chrome/vscode-chrome-debug.txt`.
+* `trace`: When true, the adapter logs its own diagnostic info to this file: `~/.vscode/extensions/msjsdiag.debugger-for-chrome/vscode-chrome-debug.txt`.
 This is often useful info to include when filing an issue on GitHub.
+If you set it to "verbose", it will also log to the console.
 * `runtimeExecutable`: Workspace relative or absolute path to the runtime executable to be used.
 If not specified, Chrome will be used from the default install location
 * `runtimeArgs`: Optional arguments passed to the runtime executable
 * `userDataDir`: Can be set to a temp directory, then Chrome will use that directory as the user profile directory.
 If Chrome is already running when you start debugging with a launch config, then the new instance won't start in remote debugging mode.
 If you don't want to close the original instance, you can set this property and the new instance will correctly be in remote debugging mode.